Skip to Content

 DIY fabric mushroom on woodslice

-I also made a denim wood slice version to match my denim moths that sit on the mantle.
+I also made a denim wood slice version to match my denim moths and denim pear that sit on the mantle.

 Denim mushrooms